 “This course has made me think about the bigger picture of digital transformation within my organisation.
 I now incorporate this into my day-to-day decision making.”

-When asked about their readiness for more senior digital leadership roles after the first course, 26% felt significantly equipped, and 60% felt somewhat equipped.
+When asked about their readiness to take on more senior digital leadership roles after completing the first course:

-Cohort 1 PGCert Year 1 concluded in June with a Celebration and Impact event at the Playfair Building, Edinburgh University.
-Participants, their executive sponsors, and senior leaders from the health, social care, and housing sectors attended.
+Cohort 1 of the PGCert programme concluded Year 1 in June with a Celebration and Impact event held at the historic Playfair Building, University of Edinburgh.

-The Leading Digital Transformation in Health & Care for Scotland 2023/24 Annual Report provides an evaluation of Year 1 of Cohort 1 (April 2023 – June 2024), comprising 48 senior leaders from health, social care, and housing.
-It offers an overview of the programme’s structure, key elements, and an analysis of the evaluation and impact activities.
+The Leading Digital Transformation in Health & Care for Scotland 2023/24 Annual Report presents an evaluation of Year 1 for Cohort 1 (April 2023 – June 2024), featuring 48 senior leaders from health, social care, and housing sectors.

-In response to questions about the impact of new skills and knowledge gained by participants, specific changes within their organisations, and general feedback about the programme, executive sponsors provided the following insights:
+In response to questions about the impact of new skills and knowledge gained by participants, specific organisational changes, and overall feedback on the programme, executive sponsors shared the following insights:

 “This was a ground breaking approach to bring people from across sectors together all with the common goal of improving knowledge and skill as digital leaders.
 The number of man hours committed to developing this programme… would be wasted if we did not continue.
 It will take several cohorts to make a big difference, but the difference will have longevity… In my view it will not realise its non-financial value for a number of years but this is truly worth it and this was never a quick fix.”